 However, that doesn’t eliminate all possibilities.
 Other options to consider include turning to friends and family for assistance.
 Some people use Go Fund Me campaigns as a less “in your face” effort to raise funds to start businesses that allow friends and family to donate, or not, publicly or anonymously, as they see fit.
 In other words, it allows would be entrepreneurs to ask for help without facing direct rejection.

 Additional options include taking on partners, seeking venture capital, and turning to crowdfunding and/or angel investors.
 Today, more than ever, there are people looking to help others achieve their dreams of business ownership.
+In terms of pulling cash quickly, there is also the invoice factoring route.
 The first steps, however, always require some sort of leap of faith by those hoping to startup their own businesses.